The Role of a Software Developer

-- Analytical and Problem Solving Skills: The former will allow you to determine users' needs and the latter to troubleshoot problems that develop during the development process.
+- Analytical and Problem Solving Skills: The former will allow you to determine users' needs and the latter to troubleshoot problems that come up during the development process.

-- Detail-oriented: You must be able to pay careful attention to multiple parts of the systems and applications on which you are working.
+- Attention to Detail: You must be able to pay careful attention to multiple parts of the systems and applications on which you are working.

 - Creativity: As a developer, you will have to come up with ideas for new applications and systems.